tammymakesthings/palmdieroller/CodeAt50kFeet.md

 Salvaged from Sourceforce and moved over to GitHub 2020-11-30.

+## 2020 Update Comments

+A random email from someone who found this code inspired me to go rescue it from Sourceforge and migrate it over here.
+It makes me a little sad how many of the companies in the [Tools Used](#tools-used) section no longer exist.
+Nonetheless, I've decided to preserve this code for historical value.

+Suffice it to say, I'm not updating it anymore, and given that neither the device platform nor the toolchain for which it was written exist anymore, pull requests will probably be ignored.
+Also, although I've updated my email address in the resource script(`DieRoller.rcp`), I have not -- and likely will not -- go to the effort of rebuilding the binary resource file `DieRollerRsrc.prc` to reflect those changes.

+It is, however, fun and interesting to look back on this and see a bit of my own personal evolution as a software developer reflected in how I approached this problem 20 years ago and how I might tackle it today.
+I'm tempted to rewrite this app in Swift or something just as a learning exercise.

+The PalmPilot really laid the groundwork for what the iOS and Android platforms have become.
+Primitive though it was, it really created the Personal Digital Assistant market (which evolved into today's smartphones) in a way that I don't think the Apple Newton did.
+I had a Newton once, and loved it, but it never quite flew in the way the PalmPilot did, for a lot of reasons I understand but am not happy about.

+R.I.P., Palm.
+None of us knew back then the future you were laying the foundation for.

 ## Code at 50,000 Feet

 This document is intended to help new Quartus developers to learn from